-(a) The company, together with its subsidiary and related parties forming part of Mizzi Organisation, is jointly and severally liable in respect of guarantees given to secure the banking facilities of Group undertakings and related parties forming part of Mizzi Organisation up to a limit of €91,576,000 (2019: €79,376,000) together with interest and charges thereon.
-These guarantees are supported by general hypothecary guarantees for the amount of €81,482,000 (2019: €81,482,000) over the company's assets.
+(a) The company, together with its subsidiary and related parties forming part of Mizzi Organisation, is jointly and severally liable in respect of guarantees given to secure the banking facilities of Group undertakings and related parties forming part of Mizzi Organisation up to a limit of €80,866,000 (2022: €78,066,000), together with interest and charges thereon.
+These guarantees are supported by general hypothecary guarantees for the amount of €76,408,000 (2022: €76,408,000) over the company's assets.

-A company's subsidiary, together with related parties forming part of Mizzi Organisation, are jointly and severally liable in respect of guarantees given to secure the banking facilities of Group undertakings and related parties forming part of Mizzi Organisation up to limits of €53,160,000 (2019: €48,160,000), together with interest and charges thereon.
-These guarantees are supported by special hypothecary guarantees over the subsidiary's property for the amount of €29,000,000 (2019: €29,000,000).
+A company's subsidiary, together with related parties forming part of Mizzi Organisation, is jointly and severally liable in respect of guarantees given to secure the banking facilities of Group undertakings and related parties forming part of Mizzi Organisation up to a limit of \leq 47,103,000 (2022: \leq 47,103,000), together with interest and charges thereon.
+These guarantees are supported by special hypothecary guarantees over the subsidiary's property for the amount of \leq 24,000,000 (2022: \leq 24,000,000).

 - (b) The company has undertaken to provide financial support to a subsidiary so as to enable the entity to meet its liabilities as they fall due.
-The subsidiary's loss for the year ended 31 December 2020 amounted to €745,352 (2019: profit for the year €1,405,880) and as at 31 December 2019 its current liabilities exceeded its current assets by €998,878 (2019: €548,006). - (c) At 31 December 2020, the subsidiary had contingent liabilities amounting to €5,610 (2019: €5,610) in respect of guarantees business issued by the bank on its behalf in favour of third parties in the ordinary course of business. - (d) As at 31 December 2020, a subsidiary had objections filed with the Commissioner of Inland Revenue over assessments raised relating to basis years 1990 and 1993 to 1995 amounting to €2,928, in respect of which no provision has been made in these accounts.
+As at 31 December 2023, the subsidiary's current liabilities exceeded its current assets by €767,908 (2022: €806,158).
+However, as at 31 December 2023, this subsidiary's total assets exceeded its total liabilities by €17,746,739 (2022: €16,488,827) and the profit for the year then ended amounted to €1,551,303 (2022: €866,961). - (c) At 31 December 2023, a subsidiary had contingent liabilities amounting to €2,970 (2022: €2,970) in respect of guarantees issued by the bank on its behalf in favour of third parties in the ordinary course of business. - (d) As at 31 December 2023, a subsidiary had objections filed with the Commissioner of Inland Revenue over assessments raised relating to basis years 1990 and 1993 to 1995 amounting to €2,928 (2022: €2,928) in respect of which no provision has been made in these accounts.

-31. Related party transactions
+30. Related party transactions

-Consolidated Holdings Limited and its subsidiary form part of the Mizzi Organisation.
+Consolidated Holdings Limited and its subsidiaries form part of the Mizzi Organisation.
 The Mizzi Organisation is not a legal entity and does not constitute a Group of companies within the meaning of the Maltese Companies Act (Cap.
 386).
 The Organisation is a conglomerate of companies principally comprising Consolidated Holdings Limited and Mizzi Organisation Limited, together with all their respective subsidiaries, The General Soft Drinks Company Limited and GSD Marketing Limited.

-The entities constituting the Mizzi Organisation are ultimately fully owned by Daragon Limited, Demoncada Holdings Limited, Demoncada Limited, Investors Limited and Maurice Mizzi.
+The entities constituting the Mizzi Organisation are ultimately fully owned by Daragon Limited, Demoncada Holdings Limited, Demoncada Limited, Investors One Limited (formerly Investors Limited which has been struck following division) and Maurice Mizzi.
 Members of the Mizzi family in turn ultimately own and control the above mentioned companies.